Tex Lezar: Legal and political career

 Tex Lezar began his career as an assistant to William F. Buckley Jr. at the National Review, and then as a staff assistant and speechwriter in the White House for President Richard Nixon.
 After completing his Juris Doctor, Lezar was admitted to the State Bar of Texas in 1977.
 He was admitted to practice before the U.S. Supreme Court in 1982, as well as in the U.S. District Court for the Northern and Southern Districts of Texas and the U.S. Court of Appeals, Fifth Circuit.

 In the late 1970s, he served as special counsel to John B. Connally, Jr., the former Governor of Texas, and was appointed General Counsel to Texas Secretary of State George Strake Jr. from 1979 to 1980.
 In the Reagan administration, Lezar served as Special Counsel and later as Counselor to United States Attorney General William French Smith.
 He later served as Attorney General Smith's chief of staff.
 In 1984, President Reagan nominated Lezar to be the U.S. Assistant Attorney General for the Office of Legal Policy, advising on a range of legal issues, including civil and criminal law, and playing a role in the federal judicial appointment process, as evidenced in a 1982 memo from John G. Roberts, who would later become the Chief Justice of the U.S. Supreme Court.
 Lezar was recognized by President Reagan for his work in organizing efforts against organized crime and contributed to international legal negotiations on drug trafficking, extradition, and refugee assistance, including participating as a member of the U.S. Delegation to the International Conference on African Refugee Assistance II.

 Furthermore, as vice chairman of the Attorney General's Commission on Pornography, established under the Reagan administration, Lezar contributed to the comprehensive study of the effects of pornography on society.
 The commission's findings were documented in a report, commonly referred to as the Meese Report, which became a reference point in subsequent legislative and policy discussions concerning obscenity laws and the regulation of pornographic materials.

 Returning to Texas, Lezar joined the law firm of Carrington, Coleman, Sloman & Blumenthal and later co-founded Daniel & Lezar.
 His professional endeavors also included serving on Senator Phil Gramm's Federal Judicial Evaluation Committee.

 Lezar held leadership roles in several legal and policy institutes, including serving on the board of directors of the Institute of Judicial Administration, where he contributed to shaping judicial practices and legal frameworks.
 He served on the faculty of the American Bar Association's Judicial Division's 11th National Appellate Institute in Washington, D.C., where he trained lawyers in appellate advocacy.
 Additionally, he served as vice-chairman and senior advisor of the Federalist Society's National Litigation Practice Group.

+In 1990, he sought the office of Attorney General, but lost the Republican primary.
 In 1994, Lezar sought the office of lieutenant governor of Texas but did not succeed in the election against incumbent Democrat Bob Bullock.